Ranran15/598NB_final/README.md

-# cs598NB final project
+# CS 598NB final project

-instructions on running code:
+Instructions on running code:

 Make sure you have installed openssl, and libsnark